Sefako Makgatho Health Sciences University: History

 The Medical University of South Africa (MEDUNSA) was established in 1976 to provide medical education to black students, who were restricted from attending most medical schools in South Africa by the Apartheid government, with a few exceptions at segregated non-white-only medical schools.

 The seat of the university is located at Ga-Rankuwa.
 The name change from MEDUNSA to Sefako Makgatho Health Sciences University (SMU) was one of the causes of the riots in August 2014.
 From 2005 to 2015, the university was a campus of the University of Limpopo, but it was separated following a review of the merger.
 The launch on 14 April 2015 was attended by President Jacob Zuma and Minister of Higher Education Blade Nzimande, with the president delivering the keynote address.

 Ranking and Reputation

-SMU has shown an upward trend in various national and global university rankings from 2020 to 2025, consistently improving its position.
+SMU has shown an upward trend in various national and global university rankings from 2020, consistently improving its position.